an0n4mus01/Enterprise-Accessibility/README.md

-# EnterpriseAccessible
+# Enterprise Accessible
-Enterprise Accessibility Conformance Ontology
+Enterprise Accessibility Conformance Ontology was developed from an analysis of question data that was collected from users and subject matter experts throughout the enterprise.
+It includes the WCAG 2.0 and WAI-ARIA classes from the [Accessibility Ontology Version 5.1](ftp://ftp.iti.gr/pub/incoming/AccessibleOntologyVersion5.1.zip) created by the [Accessible EU Project](http://www.accessible-eu.org/index.php/ontology.html).